Anterior cruciate ligament reconstruction: Risks

 If the proper rehabilitation procedure is not followed out post surgery, the ACL becomes less mobile and the bones begin to rub against each other.
 The abnormal bone movement can also damage the tissue, this damage can lead to osteoarthritis.
+If the proper rehabilitation regiment is not followed, chances of reinjury increase.
+Correlational analysis studies show that greater attendance at rehab sessions correspond with fewer reported symptoms in the surgical knee.
+However, this does also depend on the quality of the physical therapist or athletic trainer.
+Fear is a known factor in recovery and return to sport as well, with studies showing that greater self-reported levels of fear in an athlete while rehabbing had lower scores on hop tests and quadriceps strength symmetry, increasing the risk of reinjury.

 Rehabilitation

 The recovery process for the ACL is usually broken down into different phases of rehabilitation.
 Each phase has its own objectives, however is intertwined with other phases since the goals are as progressive as the recovery itself.
 The rehabilitation process is at the pace of the patient.
+It is also important to take the patients mental health into account.
+The rehab and recovery is very demanding.
+With this being said, it can often lead to depressive disorders, mood changes, and low self-esteem.
 Timelines are sometimes given to help give an idea of where one can be during rehabilitation.
-Timelines are not used to discourage or encourage those who aren't ready to advance their recovery process.
+Timelines are not used to discourage or encourage those who are not ready to advance their recovery process.
 Such acts may cause serious injury or re-injury of the ACL.

+Pre-rehabilitation

+Pre-rehabilitation before ACL reconstruction surgery has been shown to help with recovery post operation.
+Increased knee extensor strength and range of motion for those who participated in a pre-rehabilitation program in the first 3 to 6 weeks, but no significant change at 3 to 6 months.

 Phase 1

 This phase begins immediately post surgery while the patient is still on crutches and in a removable knee brace, which they're projected to be using for seven to ten days.
 During this phase the patient will begin seeing a physical therapist that will discuss the main goals of rehabilitation.
 Some of these goals include: reducing pain and inflammation, increasing range of motion, strengthening surrounding muscles, and beginning weight bearing exercises.
 Generally, in Phase 1 strengthening consists of isometric exercises.
 Extension deficit is a frequent issue after surgery and is often related to arthrogenic muscle inhibition.
 Specific exercises and cryotherapy are proven to be effective in addressing arthrogenic muscle inhibition.
 If the patient used a patellar tendon graft for their reconstructed ACL, therapist will also work on mobilizing the patellar tendon to keep it from shortening.

 Some equipment that can be used and exercises that can be performed are: